Brite Divinity School educates and inspires people to serve God's diverse world as leaders in churches, the academy, and

 Francisco Lozada, Jr., Charles Fischer Catholic Associate Professor of New Testament and Latina/o Church Studies.
 He holds a doctorate in New Testament and Early Christianity from Vanderbilt University.
 He is a past co-chair of the Johannine Literature Section (SBL), past chair of the Program Committee of the Society of Biblical Literature (SBL), and a past member of SBL Council.
 He is a past president of the Academy of Catholic Hispanic Theologians of the United States, a past steering committee member of the Bible, Indigenous Group of the American Academy of Religion (AAR), and past co-chair of the Latino/a and Latin American Biblical Interpretation Consultation (SBL).
-He is currently on the steering committee of Poverty in the Biblical World section of SBL.
-He also served as a New Testament doctoral mentor for the Hispanic Theological Initiative (HTI).
-Dr. Lozada has long been involved in cultural hermeneutics and is now exploring how the Bible is employed and deployed in ethnic/racial communities.
+He also serves on the board of directors for the Hispanic Summer Program, and mentored several doctoral students with the Hispanic Theological Initiative (HTI).
+Dr. Lozada’s most recent publications concern cultural and ideological interpretation while exploring how the Bible is employed and deployed in ethnic/racial communities.
 As a teacher, he co-led immersion travel seminars to Guatemala to explore colonial/postcolonial issues and, most recently, to El Paso, TX to study life and society in the U.S.-Mexico borderlands.
-In 2014-15 Dr. Lozada was part of a leadership team with the Wabash Center for Teaching and Learning in Theology and Religion Workshop for Pre-Tenture Theological School Faculty.
+In 2014-15 Dr. Lozada was part of a leadership team for the Wabash Center for Teaching & Learning in Theology and Religion Workshop for Pre-Tenture Theological School Faculty.
 Dr. Lozada is Roman Catholic and married to Wendi Lozada-Smith (Disciples of Christ) and they have two children.

 DegreesPh.D., The Graduate School, Vanderbilt University, 1997